+The final step in content marketing for startups is to decide your distribution channel.
 After you are done with your content marketing strategy, plan on promoting your content on any marketing channels to distribute your content effectively.
 You can share and promote the content that you create.

 Distribution channels are divided into three main types: owned, earned, and paid.
 Owned channels are your website, your social media handle, and the blog posts that you create.
 Earned channels are the mentions on social media, shares, likes, reviews, and guest posts.
 Paid channels are Pay Per Click (PPC), targeted ads, influencers, and retargeting.